ABOUT THE EVENT

 Though the Years

-Since its beginning, A Tribute to Our Quiet Heroes has drawn sell-out crowds year after year and has raised more than $5.8 million for pediatric cancer research.
+Since its beginning, Quiet Heroes has drawn sell-out crowds year after year and has raised nearly $8 million for pediatric cancer research.
 More than 3,000 mothers of children with cancer have been honored for their courage, strength, and determination.

 Frequently Asked Questions

-Tickets are available for $150 each at quietheroes.org/tickets.
+Tickets are available for $175 each and may be purchased at quietheroes.org.

 Attire is business casual.
 A dress, skirt, or slacks is great.
 No jeans or shorts, please.